TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchMacroPadPico/Manual.md

 Note 5: The [Snd] Send Macro either send the macro composed in the Macro Editor, or if nothing has been entered the destination macro is sent to the PC.

+Note 6: Rename Macro Select the Src and Dst - both must be on the same storage - or enter the 2 names with an =
+inbetween: Oldname=Newname.
+Each name must be a maximum of 30 characters.

 The keyboard has 5 pages - most with 9 triple function keys, and 3 control keys [EXE] [NXT] [ADD].
 For example page 1 has keys [abc], [def], to [y,z,space].
 To select a or b or c press the abc key once, twice or thrice - to add it to a